Hattie Bartholomay

-Harriet "Hattie" Eliza Ross (married names: Mansfield, Bartholomay, Bruckman) (February 4, 1875 – December 9, 1954) was an American painter and doll designer and maker known especially for her award-winning unbreakable kid doll.
+Harriet "Hattie" Bartholomay (February 4, 1875 – December 9, 1954) was an American painter and doll designer and maker known especially for her award-winning unbreakable kid doll.

 Dolls

 Bartholomay was nine years old when she made her first doll.
 Her mother, a dressmaker, provided her with the needed materials.
 When she had completed twelve cloth dolls she opened a pin store, putting the dolls on sale — all twelve sold on that first day.
 She was so successful that soon she was not only selling her dolls but dressing and repairing the dolls of other girls.

 Bartholomay continued making dolls and as a young woman entered and won a doll contest sponsored by the Portland department store, Meier and Frank Co.
 Her dolls were so popular among exhibition visitors that following her first showing Meier and Frank Co. commissioned her to make dolls to sell through the store.